The Villa San Michele, Florence, Italy

 There is an assured subtlety to the design, a dialogue between monastic restraint and discreet luxury.
 A designer might better articulate the principles at work, but as a guest I simply felt it — that rare and satisfying union of historical integrity and modern comfort, achieved with elegance and without ostentation.

-In my book, A Year in Tuscany, I recount my long and much-cherished sojourn in Tuscany
+In A Year in Tuscany, I recount my long and much-cherished sojourn in Tuscany